Azure Firewall Premium features

 - Low false positive rating by using state-of-the-art malware detection techniques such as global sensor network feedback loop.

-The IDPS Bypass List allows you to not filter traffic to any of the IP addresses, ranges, and subnets specified in the bypass list.
+The IDPS Bypass List is a configuration that allows you to not filter traffic to any of the IP addresses, ranges, and subnets specified in the bypass list.
+The IDPS Bypass list is not intended to be a way to improve throughput performance, as the firewall is still subject to the performance associated with your use case.
+For more information, see Azure Firewall performance.

 IDPS Private IP ranges